 - Avoid foods with synthetic ingredients, a lot of sodium, preservatives, additives and artificial sweeteners.
 Large amounts of sodium can worsen fluid retention and increase swelling, so limit your sodium intake from processed, canned, frozen or packaged foods.

-4. Quit Smoking & Limit Alcohol Consumption
+4. Quit Smoking and Limit Alcohol Consumption

 Experts believe smoking/using tobacco products can increase your risk of developing Dupuytren’s contracture because it increases inflammation and leads to microscopic changes within blood vessels and tissue.
 For help quitting smoking, try mind-body practices like exercise, yoga, mindful meditation, tai chi, guided imagery, hypnosis or biofeedback therapy.
 You might also want to enroll in a smoking cessation program or talk to your doctor about options that may help curb cravings.